Identifying nonlinear relations among random variables: A network analytic approach: Methods

 \subsection{Data generation}

-To examine the performance of partial distance correlations in detecting moderation, quadratic and logarithmic effects, we generated a series of three and four node networks.
-In the three node network, node A is the root variable to which the other variables are related.
-Node B is linearly related to A. Node C is nonlinearly (and potentially linearly) related to A. The AC relationship is the target we are attempting to detect.
-In the case of 4 node network, the AC relationship is still our target, however, now the AD relationship is nonlinear and present.
-We specify three different types of nonlinear effects, quadratic, logrithmic, and multiplicative interaction, and systematically vary the strength of the target relationship, as well as other confounding relationships (see conditions below).
-Full equations for the data generating process can be found in the Suplemental Materials Section 1 and graphs of toy models can be found in Supplemental Materials Figure 1.
+We generated data using systems of what amount to additive models with normal errors.
+Figures \ref{fig:3node} and \ref{fig:4node} represent the true data generating processes.
+In both cases, the target relationship is between $A$ and $C$.
+In the three-node network (see Figure \ref{fig:3node}), Node B is a confounder that is linearly related to A and C. Node C is nonlinearly (and potentially linearly) related to A. In the case of four-node network (see Figure \ref{fig:4node}, the AC relationship is still our target, however, now the AD relationship is nonlinear and present.
+We specify three different types of nonlinear effects, quadratic, logarithmic, and multiplicative interaction, and systematically vary the strength of the target relationship, as well as other confounding relationships (see conditions below).
+Full equations for the data generating process can be found in the Supplemental Materials Section 1 and graphs of toy models can be found in Supplemental Materials Figure 1.